Adam Samuel Goldman

+Adam Samuel Goldman is a Los Angeles–based screenwriter, producer, and composer.
+He cowrote and produced For Madmen Only: The Stories of Del Close, a comedy-doc hybrid that premiered at SXSW in 2021, and Flipside, a feature documentary premiering at the Toronto International Film Festival in 2023.
+His score for the CBS primetime drama The Code earned an ASCAP Screen Music Award in 2020.

-Adam Samuel Goldman is a Los Angeles–based composer, music producer, and artist.
-He is best known as songwriter and producer for the art-pop band Fol Chen, which released three albums on Sufjan Stevens's Asthmatic Kitty label from 2009 to 2013 and was noted for its "instantly unique blend of dread and whimsy."
-He was songwriter and singer for chamber pop band Bedroom Walls and touring guitarist for Liars on their 2008 tour opening for Radiohead.
-Goldman has produced albums for Andrew Bird and Simone White, remixed songs by Junior Vasquez and David Bowie, and covered Prince for Spin magazine.
-He is composer for the CBS primetime drama The Code.
+Goldman was songwriter and producer for the art-pop band Fol Chen, which released three albums on Sufjan Stevens's Asthmatic Kitty label from 2009 to 2013 and was noted for its "instantly unique blend of dread and whimsy."
+He was also songwriter and singer for chamber pop band Bedroom Walls and touring guitarist for Liars on their 2008 tour opening for Radiohead.

-Film and Television
+Film and television

+Goldman studied filmmaking and holds a Master's degree from California Institute of the Arts, where he studied with Thom Andersen and James Benning.
+His early work includes the 1998 documentary short The Mark Twain Company, which screened at MoMA, Los Angeles Filmforum, and Other Cinema in San Francisco.
+Craig Baldwin described the film as a “deadpan inventory of the evolution of Twain’s familial and cultural bequests [that] constitutes a canny critical treatise on relations between artists, estates, heirs, intellectual property, and public memory” and said it “offers crucial insights into how artistic intentions are unexpectedly transformed by historical forces.”
+The LA Weekly called it “a fascinating and revealing portrait of the insidious workings of capitalist enterprise.”

-In 2019, Goldman began scoring the CBS military-legal drama The Code, created by Craig Sweeny and Craig Turk.
-He scored the documentary film Knock Knock, It's Tig Notaro for Showtime and co-wrote the score to Patrik-Ian Polk's feature film Noah's Arc: Jumping the Broom, as well as providing songs for the Noah’s Arc television series on Logo TV.
-He has twice scored nonfiction projects for director Lauren Greenfield, including Beauty CULTure (co-written with Julian Wass as Fol Chen), commissioned by the Annenberg Space for Photography.
-Goldman's songs have been used in the television shows Weeds (Showtime), CSI:NY (CBS), Elementary (CBS), The Mindy Project (FOX), This American Life (Showtime), The 4400 (USA Network) and One Nation Under Dog (HBO).
+He began composing for film in 2000 with the feature documentary The Target Shoots First, directed by Chris Wilcha.
+His film and television credits as a composer include scoring the CBS military-legal drama The Code, which earned him a 2020 ASCAP Screen Music Award; the documentary film Knock Knock, It's Tig Notaro for Showtime; Patrik-Ian Polk's feature film Noah's Arc: Jumping the Broom (LOGO Films); and nonfiction projects for director Lauren Greenfield, including Beauty CULTure (co-written with Julian Wass as Fol Chen).
+His songs have been used in the television shows Weeds (Showtime), CSI:NY (CBS), Elementary (CBS), The Mindy Project (FOX), This American Life (Showtime), The 4400 (USA Network), and One Nation Under Dog (HBO).
 Goldman's commercial work includes music composed for Visa, Hyundai, and Canon.

-Music Production
+Goldman is also screenwriter and producer.
+With director Heather Ross, he cowrote and produced For Madmen Only: The Stories of Del Close (2020), a feature comedy-documentary hybrid about the improvisational comedy guru who coached many of the best-known comedians and comic actors of the late twentieth century.
+Starring Patton Oswalt, James Urbaniak (as Close), Matt Walsh, Josh Fadem, and Lauren Lapkus, the film premiered at SXSW and is distributed by Hulu.

+Most recently, he cowrote, produced, and scored Flipside.
+Directed by Chris Wilcha and executive produced by Judd Apatow, Flipside premiered at the Toronto International Film Festival on September 10, 2023.